 All plants need water, and most need to be fed.
 Within that truth, there is a broad spectrum of care requirements and degrees of difficulty and there are ways to minimize the amount of watering and feeding you have to do.

 Think about how much attention you want to pay your plants.
 Are you available and do you want to water what can be several times a day?
 Do you travel a lot?
 If you want to or have to minimize your care, there are options.
 You can install a drip irrigation system, use self-watering pots with large reservoirs, get drought-resistant, low-care plants or even pay someone to water for you.

 The best idea, if you are just beginning, is to start slowly.
 See if you like gardening and see how much time you want to spend and how attentive to your plants you are.
 You can always buy more plants, but if you start slowly, you can get a feel for what works in your space and what doesn't, before you have made too big a commitment.

-For many balcony gardeners, water is an issue.
+For many balcony gardeners, watering houseplants is an issue.
 Large pots with thirsty plants can take a huge amount of water and sometimes the faucet is far from the plants.
 If you have a lot of pots or large pots, you may need to invest in a large watering can that you fill in the bathtub.
-One of my favorites that would be particularly good for apartment dwellers is the OXO Pour and Store.
+One of my favorites that would be particularly good for apartment dwellers' plants is the OXO Pour and Store.

 It is better to know if there are rules against it before you start than have to dismantle your garden after you have built it.